collapsed-stacks/atheism/questions/1505/what-characteristics-distinguish-a-work-as-engaging-both-atheists-and-theists.md

 - posted by: [Roman Zenka](https://stackexchange.com/users/-1/420-roman-zenka) on 2010-12-27
 - score: 1

-<p>Beauty is appealing to both theists "Look at this work of God!" and atheists "Wow, that's pretty!"
-Simply make beautiful art.</p>
+Beauty is appealing to both theists "Look at this work of God!" and atheists "Wow, that's pretty!"
+Simply make beautiful art.

 ## Answer 1734